yeasy/learning_pickleball/18_key_tips_en.md

 * Learn how to play hard first, then how to play softly, then play hard again.
 At last, master to play flexibly.
 * Being able to control power is more important than power itself.
 Controlling means that with the same gesture, you can generate different power, speed, placement and spin.
 * Ball follows the mind.
 You will see the trajectory before hitting the ball.
 The action of hitting the ball is just to implement it.
-* Adjust the rhythm of your breathing, and hit the ball when you exhale, which makes the ball more stable.
+* Adjust the breathing pace.
+Get to the ready position when you inhale, and hit the ball when you exhale, which will be more stable.
 * Drop is the far-net Dink; Dink is the near-net Drop.
 The first goal of both is not gifting an opportunity to the opponents.
 * The most effective way of Dink and Drop is to push, rather than to drive or to spin.
 * Lob must pass the opponent's top, and prepare to go to the net immediately.